 - Ecological integrity.

 Once the field score is calculated, it is multiplied by the available payment rate per hectare and by the size (ha) of the field, to calculate the ‘output payment’ for that field.
 Under the Burren Programme, all fields with a score of 6 or more receive payment but higher scores receive higher payments – increased payment rates are available for fields scoring 9s and 10s.
 Fields with a score of 5, only receive payment in the first two years.
 Payments per ha can range from €8/ha to €180/ha depending on field score and farm size (payments are ‘banded’ to reward smaller holdings).
 This gives farmers the incentive to manage their fields in ways that will improve their scores and their payment as well.

 Advantages of the results-based payment system

 The results-based payment system has three main advantages.
 Firstly, it allows farmers greater freedom to decide how to manage their land while encouraging and supporting them to use their skill and experience to improve their environmental and agricultural performance.
 Secondly, this system guarantees the taxpayer better value for money — no delivery, no payment! — unlike other programmes who pay the same rate regardless of environmental output.
-Thirdly, the field scoring system acts as a monitoring system which generates data (see graph below) which clearly demonstrates the positive environmental impact of the Programme.
-This graph shows that, between 2010 and 2014, the area of Burren grassland in very good condition (scoring 8,9,10) increased and the area in poorer condition decreased (scoring 3–7).
-This landscape-level (15,000ha) data offers a strong endorsement of the Burren Life hybrid approach, which has also been adopted by the Burren Programme.
+Thirdly, the field scoring system acts as a monitoring system which generates data (see graph above) which clearly demonstrates the positive environmental impact of the Programme.